I’ve long been intrigued with wearing a daily uniform. For nearly two years now, I’ve actually done it.

 I’m curious to see how my personal experiment goes.

-Do YOU have a personal uniform?
+Do YOU have a summer uniform?
 What does it look like?